The Applicant Guide: Article 53/ emergency (120-day) authorisation

-Under certain circumstances it is possible for Member States to authorise the use of a plant protection product for a period not exceeding 120 days, for a limited and controlled use where such a measure is necessary because of a danger which cannot be contained by any other means as set out in Article 53 of Regulation (EC) 1107/2009.
+Under certain circumstances it is possible to grant an emergency use of a plant protection product to place on the market for a period not exceeding 120 days, for a limited and controlled use where such a measure is necessary because of a danger which cannot be contained by any other reasonable means as set out in Article 53 of Regulation 1107/2009 as it has effect in Great Britain/ Northern Ireland.

-Applications for emergency authorisation cannot be made for plant protection products containing or composed of genetically modified organisms unless such release has been accepted in accordance with Directive 2001/18/EC.
-Agreement from the Expert Committee on Pesticides (ECP) and the Defra (Department for Environment, Food and Rural Affairs) Minister would be required before authorisation could be agreed within the UK.
-Authorisation would be given for a maximum period of 120 days and as such it is a temporary solution to a pest problem for which a more permanent solution must be found.
+Applications for emergency use cannot be made for plant protection products containing or composed of genetically modified organisms unless such release has been accepted in accordance with Directive 2001/18.
+Agreement from the Expert Committee on Pesticides (ECP) and the Defra (Department for Environment, Food and Rural Affairs) Minister would be required before use could be granted within the UK.
+Placing on the market would be allowed for a maximum period of 120 days and as such it is a temporary solution to a pest problem for which a more permanent solution must be found.

 What are the requirements for an emergency authorisation?